 This article will cover:

-If you’re a patron on Patreon, you can start with our mega list of household tasks.
-Otherwise, we’d recommend making a spreadsheet of everything you can think of.
+We recommend making a spreadsheet of everything you can think of.
 This should not be a typical chore chart.
 The goal is to have a discussion that accurately depicts the situation.
 If your list is just dishes, laundry, floors, cooking, you’re ignoring the vast majority of the work.
 For a typical household there should be 150-250 items including who buys presents before going to a birthday party and who schedules dental appointments, who makes sure you don’t run out of staples and who does relationship maintenance.

 The first time we decided to do this, Robin compiled the list on her own.
 It took her a couple hours and when she showed Tim, he reacted strongly.
 “This is ridiculous!
 No one can do this much!”

 “I’m certainly struggling,” Robin agreed.
 “How about you cross out everything you don’t think is important and we can just forget about?”